Search

 • Stage 0: Abnormal cells are found, but they are precancerous (not considered cancer yet).

-• Stage I: The cancer is found only in the lung, and has not spread to any lymph nodes.
+• Stage I: The cancer is found only in the lung and has not spread to any lymph nodes.
 The tumor is quite small – generally smaller than 2 inches (5 centimetres) across.

 • Stage II: The tumor is larger than 2 inches (5 centimetres) across, or it may be a smaller tumor that involves nearby structures such as the chest wall, the diaphragm, or the lining around the lungs (pleura).
 Stage II cancer may also have spread to nearby lymph nodes.

-• Stage III: The tumor has grown very large and has invaded other organs near the lungs, or a smaller tumor is accompanied by cancer cells in lymph nodes farther way from the lungs.
+• Stage III: The tumor has grown very large and has invaded other organs near the lungs, or a smaller tumor is accompanied by cancer cells in lymph nodes farther away from the lungs.

 • Stage IV: Cancer has spread beyond the affected lung to the other lung, or to distant areas of the body.
 Almost half of all lung cancers are diagnosed at this stage.